 AFC Sudbury is a progressive organisation, focussed on leveraging football’s unique ability to bring people together to help make the town of Sudbury, and the rural community around it, a great place to live, work and thrive for everyone.

-However, we also acknowledge that football has a legacy that is scarred by anti-social and abusive behaviors which, whilst fading away in many respects, continues to compromise our sport and most clubs.
+However, we also acknowledge that football has a legacy that is scarred by anti-social and abusive behaviours which, whilst fading away in many respects, continues to compromise our sport and most clubs.
 We are a club that is proud to be positively disruptive and different.
 We are leaders of the next generation of football, not slaves to all the negativity that has gone before.
 We are a club determined to be on the right side of the history of football, no matter how hard that can be.
 This agenda is driven by our Board of Directors which act as our curators and custodians.

 This commitment includes it’s hosting of a Women’s Refugee Football Group, the presentation of ‘Champion Charities’ with a physical health or mental wellbeing charity featured each month of the football season, the introduction of a Disability Football program and the partnership it hosts with popular local charity, The Bridge Project.
 Importantly it is also centrally manifest in our highly inclusive overall ethos, with a highly successful Women’s First Team and section, over 100 students provided full time education and almost 20 Youth teams in action.